Eenrics/fullstack-hy2020.github.io/src/content/7/en/part7d.md

 }
 ```

 The job of the [css loader](https://webpack.js.org/loaders/css-loader/) is to load the <i>CSS</i> files and the job of the [style loader](https://webpack.js.org/loaders/style-loader/) is to generate and inject a <i>style</i> element that contains all of the styles of the application.
+It is really inportant that we put them exactly in the order wrote above.
+The webpack reads this line of file, it reads it from right to left.
+So it will use css-loader first(which loads the CSS files), and then style-loader(which reads from the styles loaded from css-loader).
+Order matters

 With this configuration, the CSS definitions are included in the <i>main.js</i> file of the application.
 For this reason, there is no need to separately import the <i>CSS</i> styles in the main <i>index.html</i> file of the application.